STATEMENT OF PURPOSE

 - LC decisions will be made by consensus, which means that everyone agrees to a decision (not majority rule).
 In consensus, one person can “block” a decision based on principle, but not preference.

-- The LC should be made up of people in different places across the country, in prison and out.
+- The LC should be made up of people in different places across the country.